SCLK-0/techconnect/diagrams/DIAGRAM-DESCRIPTIONS.md

 **Figure 13.
 Accept Session Request Process**
 This diagram shows how tutors accept incoming session requests by reviewing the request details and confirming acceptance.
 The system updates the session status to accepted and notifies the learner.

 **Figure 14.
-Reject Session Request Process**
+Decline Session Request Process**
-This diagram depicts how tutors reject session requests by clicking the reject button, providing a reason in the dialog, and confirming the rejection.
-The system updates the session status and notifies the learner with the rejection reason.
+This diagram depicts how tutors decline session requests by clicking the decline button, providing a reason in the dialog, and confirming the declination.
+The system updates the session status and notifies the learner with the declination reason.

 **Figure 15.
 Cancel Session Process**
 This diagram shows how users (learner or tutor) cancel a session by clicking the cancel button, providing a cancellation reason, and confirming.
 The system updates the session status and notifies the other party.